MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/configure-powerbi-mobile-apps-remote.md

     ![Report server details filled in](media/configure-powerbi-mobile-apps-remote/power-bi-config-server-address.png)

-Now they can view and interact with KPIs and Power BI reports stored on the report server.
+Now they can view and interact with KPIs and Power BI reports stored on the Report Server.

 ## Next steps